Post-Trail Gear Rundown

 Verdict: LOVED IT.

-- Sleep System: Enlightened Equipment Revelation quilt, rated at 20 degrees and (began with) the Therm-a-Rest NeoAir XLite and (ended with) the Big Agnes Q-Core SLX.
+Enlightened Equipment Revelation 20 degrees.
+Began with Therm-a-Rest NeoAir XLite, ended with Big Agnes Q-Core SLX.
 I got a new sleeping pad in North Carolina because my NeoAir seemed to be losing air and I was too lazy to deal with it.
 Both of the sleeping pads were light and good: the NeoAir was warmer and the Q-Core was more comfortable.
 Both are really noisy and crinkly when you turn over or generally move in any way on them.
 However, were I to do it over again I would absolutely have carried the Therm-a-Rest ProLite.
 The ProLite’s R-value is less than that of the NeoAir and it is a few ounces heavier, but it is not noisy at all, it’s incredibly comfortable for its thickness, and it’s significantly cheaper than the other two.
 Were I to do it over again, I would also have carried a different sleeping bag.
 The Revelation is a good bag, it’s incredibly light, and lots of people loved theirs, but I learned that I am simply too cold a sleeper to be using a quilt.
 I was very very cold with all of my clothing on during the coldest nights, and even in the middle of the summer I was using the quilt zipped up like a mummy bag instead of like a blanket to be comfortable enough.
 (I also had a bag liner, which I would recommend for warmth and cleanliness.
 I had the Sea to Summit Reactor Thermolite liner, which is one of the few that aren’t silky – because I don’t like that silky feeling.)
 By the end I simply hated my bag because I was just always cold (and have since given it away LOL).
 The footbox zipper on my bag also broke somewhere in the northern half of the hike, and I did not have the greatest experience with Enlightened Equipment trying to fix or replace it.
 I’m currently looking at the REI Magma 17 and the Marmot Phase 20 as replacements.

 Verdict: NOT MY FAVORITE.